Assassin's Creed IV: Black Flag: Plot

-In 2013, months after Desmond Miles's sacrifice in Assassin's Creed III, samples taken from Desmond's body allow Abstergo Industries to continue exploring his genetic memories with the Animus's newfound cloud computing abilities.
-The unnamed player character is hired by Abstergo Entertainment, a subsidiary of Abstergo, to examine the memories of Desmond's ancestor Edward Kenway, a famous eighteenth-century pirate.
+In 2013, months after Desmond Miles's death in Assassin's Creed III, samples taken from his body allow Abstergo Industries to continue exploring his genetic memories with the Animus's newfound cloud computing abilities.
+The unnamed player character is hired by Abstergo Entertainment, a subsidiary of Abstergo Industries, to examine the memories of Desmond's ancestor, Edward Kenway, an eighteenth-century pirate.
 Ostensibly, this is to gather material for an Animus-powered interactive feature film.
-In reality, Abstergo—the Templars of the present time—are searching for a First Civilization structure known as the Observatory in Edward's memories.
+In reality, Abstergo—the Templars of the modern day—are searching for a First Civilization structure known as the Observatory which Edward interacted with.

-As Edward, the player unravels a conspiracy between high-ranking Templars within the British and Spanish Empires.
+Edward's story begins in 1715 when he stumbles into a conspiracy involving high-ranking Templars within the British and Spanish Empires.
 Under the guise of cleaning up piracy in the Caribbean, they have used their positions to locate the Sage—later identified as Bartholomew Roberts (Oliver Milburn)—the only man who can lead them to the Observatory.
-It can monitor anyone anywhere in the world when provided a blood sample, which they intend to use to spy on and blackmail world leaders.
+This device can monitor anyone anywhere in the world when provided a blood sample, which they intend to use to spy on and blackmail world leaders.
 Edward inadvertently becomes involved when he kills a rogue Assassin, Duncan Walpole.
 Seeing an opportunity for profit, Edward takes Walpole's place at a meeting of Templars in Havana, and meets Woodes Rogers (Shaun Dingwall) and Cuban Governor and Templar Grand Master Laureano Torres (Conrad Pla).
 His recklessness endangers the Assassin Brotherhood, prompting him to pursue the Sage and the conspirators from the Yucatán Peninsula to Jamaica, eventually catching Roberts on the island of Príncipe off of the Central African coast.

-Meanwhile, a band of notorious pirates—including Blackbeard, Stede Bonnet, Benjamin Hornigold, Mary Read (under the alias "James Kidd"), and Charles Vane—dream of a pirate utopia where man is free to live beyond the reach of rulers.
-With Edward's help, they seize control of Nassau and establish a pirate republic.
-However, poor governance, the lack of an economy, and an outbreak of disease bring the republic close to collapse, with the founders divided.
-Edward attempts to resolve the dispute but is too late to stop the Templars from exploiting the situation, resulting in Blackbeard being killed by the British following his retirement, Hornigold joining the Templars, and Vane going insane after Jack Rackham's mutiny.
+Meanwhile, a band of notorious pirates—including Edward "Blackbeard" Thatch, Benjamin Hornigold, and Mary Read (operating under the alias "James Kidd")—dream of a pirate utopia where people are free to live beyond the reach of kings and clergy.
+Thatch and Hornigold had previously seized control of Nassau and establish a pirate republic, but poor governance, lack of an economy, and disease threaten to collapse the republic.
+Edward attempts to resolve the dispute but is too late to stop the Templars from exploiting the situation, resulting in Blackbeard being killed by the British, Hornigold joining the Templars, and Mary devoting more time to the Assassin Brotherhood in Tulum.
+Edward, Rackham, and Charles Vane attempt to locate Roberts, but Rackham betrays the others and leaves them marooned.